 At the end of the season, what do I do with the remaining lovage?
 I turn it into pollinator housing, of course.
 To me, this is the best thing about lovage and the real reason I grow it.
 The hollow stems make excellent nesting tubes for a variety of cavity-dwelling species, including mason bees, leafcutter bees, potter wasps, and mason wasps.

 The stems come in all different diameters, from very wide at the base (actually too wide for nesting tubes) to very narrow at the top.
 Such an assortment of diameters attracts a variety of cavity-nesters, which is excellent for limiting monocultures within your pollinator condos.
 A diverse array of tenants is less likely to draw a monoculture of some predator, which makes for more biodiversity and a healthier pollinator environment.

-As soon as the lovage leaves begin to turn yellow, I cut the stems at ground level so they are as long as possible and lay them flat in a sunny location.
+As soon as the lovage leaves turn yellow, I cut the stems at ground level so they are as long as possible.
+I trim the leaves and lay them flat in a sunny location.
 When they begin to dry but before they get crispy, I cut them into lengths with a pair of secateurs.

 How long you cut the tubes depends on how you will use them.
 I usually try for at least 6-inch tubes because shorter tubes often yield an abundance of male bees.
 Longer tubes are more likely to give you a good ratio of males to females.

-You can cut the stems just below the nodes, which provides a back end partition for the bees.
-Alternatively, or you can cut between the nodes so the stems have a uniform diameter and fit tightly into a pollinator hotel or nesting container.
+You can cut the stems just below the nodes, which provides a back-end partition for the bees.
+Alternatively, or you can cut between the nodes so the stems have a uniform diameter and fit tightly into a pollinator nesting container.
 Either way can work, and the bees will provide a back partition if you don’t.